-Student Teacher Grade Level Date of lesson Institution Content Standards: Identify one or two primary candidates attain.
-How will the learning tasks lead cand Learner Background: Describe the child's prior this lesson, using data from pre-assessment as appropriate impact your planning for this lesson?
-Learning Objective(s): Identify specific and m neasurable learning obje ectives for this lesson.
-Assessment: How will you ask the child to demonstrassessment materials you will use, along with assessment l's learning objective(s)?
-Attach a copy of any Materials/Resources: List the materials you wi ll use in each learning a activity including any technological resources.
-Learning Activities: Identify the instructional grouping (whole class, small grouping) oups, pairs, individuals) you will use in each phase of instruction.
-Initiation: Briefly describe how you will interest they will be doing and learning in this lesson, he pectations for learning; articulate to learners what te learning, and why this is important) on, what you will do to model or guide practice, key knowledge and skills identified in the child's Closure: Briefly describe how you will clos nildren understand the purpose of the lesson.
+Student Teacher Grade Level Date of lesson Institution Content Standards: Identify one or two prima candidates attain.
+How will the learning tasks lead can Learner Background: Describe the child's princh this lesson, using data from pre-assessment as approprimpact your planning for this lesson?
+Learning Objective(s): Identify specific and d measurable learning obje ctives for this lesson.
+Assessment: How will you ask the child to demonassessment materials you will use, along with assessment 's learning objective(s)?
+Attach a copy of any Materials/Resources: List the materials you will use in each learning a ctivity including any technological resources.
+Learning Activities: Identify the instructional grouping (whole class, small groups, pairs, individuals) you will use in each phase of instruction.
+Initiation: Briefly describe how you will they will be doing and learning in this lesson pectations for learning; articulate to learners what te learning, and why this is important) on, what you will do to model or guide practice, key knowledge and skills identified in the child's Closure: Briefly describe how you will c uildren understand the purpose of the lesson.

-CONNECTICUT STATE DEPARTMENT OF EDUCATION Lesson Plan Format
+Lesson Plan Format